Mat-hew-24/GDSC-Webdev-Tasks/task1/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+# WHAT ALL PACKAGES USED

+nodemon (rerun server)
+concurrently (run frontend and backend together) socket-io (comms)

+## GUIDE (on what I did)

+->  Okay so first of all I created a backend folder and split the process

+-> I made both backend and frontend run together with a npm package called concurrently (use it in the package.json of root folder)